kiwavi/loan_app/README.md

-Simple loan management system build with ExpressJS and postgreSql
+Simple loan management system build with ExpressJS and postgreSQL database